felipe-castro-freitas/qa-test/readme.md

 ## Automated QA Technical Challenge for Insight Global

-This repository contains my solution for the QA technical challenge provided by Insight Global, showcasing test automation expertise with the DEMOQA website.
+This repository contains my solution for the QA technical challenge, showcasing test automation expertise with the DEMOQA website.

 ## Overview